 Within this project, we aim to understand how major changes to home heating and heating technology over the last 70 years have been designed, managed and experienced, how they have impacted our lives and what lessons we might learn for the current transition to low carbon systems.
 We do this through oral history interviews where members of the public in case study locations around the UK, Sweden, Finland and Romania tell us in detail about their memories of keeping warm at home throughout their lives and the ways their lives have been affected by changes to home heating systems and routines.

 Artists appointed in each country will build exhibitions to show how heating has affected our lives in different ways over time and to start public conversations about a fair and progressive low carbon future for heating.
 We will work with communities leading, resisting and excluded from heating transitions to assemble a lasting archive of multi-media accounts of lived experiences of heating transitions, illustrating how they impact unevenly yet deeply on our everyday lives.
 These lived experiences will help put policy makers designing low carbon heating transitions in touch with their consequences for our everyday lives, helping to create a fairer future for home heating where the negative impacts of technological and digital innovation are understood and addressed.

-- Project Leader: Aimee Ambrose, Sheffield Hallam University, The Centre for Regional Economic and Social Research, United Kingdom
+- Project Leader: Aimee Ambrose, Sheffield Hallam University, The Centre for Regional Economic and Social Research, United Kingdom, e-mail

-- Jenny Palm, Lund University, International Institute for Industrial Environmental Economics (IIIEE), Sweden
+- Jenny Palm, Lund University, International Institute for Industrial Environmental Economics (IIIEE), Sweden, e-mail

-- Sofie Pelsmakers, Associate Professor, Tampere University, Faculty of Built Environment, Finland
+- Sofie Pelsmakers, Associate Professor, Tampere University, Faculty of Built Environment, Finland, e-mail

 - George Jiglau, Babes-Bolyai University, Cluj, Romania, Political Science, Romania